 This was a difficult one to choose over Lake Merritt, as, well, you just have to walk around Lake Merritt to get a sense of how dope it is.
 That being said, you kind of have to do the same thing at Golden Gate Park.
 While I would in no way call all of GGP dope, I guarantee you will be smoking and/or smelling some everytime you set foot there.

 Golden Gate Park is to San Francisco what Central Park is to New York.
 It’s the West Coasts Grant Park.
-Golden Gate Park could easily pride itself on being San Francisco largest public hotel, urinal, dog park and children’s playground all in one.
-You could literally spend hours traversing GGP and still not find the end or beginning of the park.
+Golden Gate Park could easily pride itself on being San Francisco’s largest public hotel, urinal, dog park and children’s playground all in one.
+You could literally spend hours traversing the park and still not find the end or beginning of it.
 And along the way at least 10 burnt out hippies will try to sell you weed.
 Don’t have money?
 No worries.
-Sit around long around and someone will plop down next to you and just smoke you out.
-Because everyone is smoking at GGP.
+Sit around long around and eventually someone will plop down next to you and smoke you out.
+That’s because everyone is smoking at GGP.
 Even the little kids who use slabs of cardboard like toboggan sleds to go warp speed down the concrete slides must be high because seriously, who the fuck does that?

 Have you ever read the book The Secret Garden?
 Or seen the equally awful movie from the 1980’s with those two curmudgeony’ albino looking kids with over-the-top English accents?
 Well walking around Golden Gate Park you might as well be walking around a secret garden, there are just so many nooks and crannies to get lost in (and who doesn’t love being high and lost I mean am I right or am I right?)
 Once you inevitably stumble across the Japanese Tea Garden, you will most likely think you have entered a village in ancient feudal Japan.
-When you see the Bison roaming the park, just know that they are in fact real.
+And if you’re lucky enough tsee the Bison roaming the park, just know that they are in fact real.
 You can rest assured your weed ain’t THAT strong.